On the Endpoint Regularity in Onsager's Conjecture: Introduction

 We now summarize the organization of the paper and the proof of our borderline result, Theorem~\ref{thm:mainThm}.
-We start by explaining the proof of Proposition~\ref{prop:energyc1} in Section~\ref{sec:regKineticCrit} and establishing Proposition~\ref{prop:singPos} and the accompanying Propositions~\ref{prop:locOnsSingCrit} and \ref{prop:endIntDissMsr} in Section~\ref{sec:critSing}.
+The general theory of endpoint solutions, including Theorems~\ref{prop:singPos}-\ref{thm:localDissstable}, is contained in Sections~\ref{sec:regKineticCrit}-\ref{sec:locDissstable}.
 We then summarize notation for the main body of the paper in Section~\ref{sec:notation}.
 Sections~\ref{sec:mainLem}-\ref{sec:solveSymmdiv} contain the Main Lemma of the paper and our modification of the convex integration construction of \cite{isettOnsag}.
 These sections assume familiarity with the convex integration construction in \cite{isettOnsag}.
-Section~\ref{sec:iterateMainLem} explains the proof of Theorem~\ref{thm:mainThm} using the Main Lemma and presents our new method for optimizing the regularity in a general convex integration scheme.
+Section~\ref{sec:iterateMainLem} explains the proof of Theorem~\ref{thm:mainThm} using the Main Lemma, and presents our new method for optimizing the regularity in a general convex integration scheme.
 Section~\ref{sec:improveBorderline} outlines how to combine our methods with the approach to the gluing approximation taken in \cite{BDLSVonsag} to improve the rate of convergence to the critical exponent in the estimate \eqref{eq:loglogborderbd}.

 $ $